MakerBay/Coral_Reef_Mapping_Drone/README.md

 So, depending what you want to learn or how you want to contribute you should join one of these working groups.
 Below the design areas are expenaded into varios skills and sub areas that we will be focusing on.

 **1. Product Design**
-Mechanical design
+* Mechanical design
-Fabrication
+* Fabrication
-Manufacturing
+* Manufacturing
-3D printing
+* 3D printing
-Laser Cutting
+* Laser Cutting

 **2. Electronic Design**
-Optics
+* Optics
-Souring of hardware components,
+* Sourcing of hardware components
-Testing hardware,
+* Testing hardware
-Hardware integration.
+* Hardware integration

 **3. Software Design**
-Coding
+* Coding
-Information Technology
+* Information Technology
-User Interface
+* User Interface
-User Experience
+* User Experience

 **4. Artificial Intelligence**
-Machine Learning
+* Machine Learning
-Computer Vision
+* Computer Vision
-Coral Classifier
+* Coral Classifier

 **5. Marine Biology**
-Coral identification
+* Coral identification
-Environmental Data Collection
+* Environmental Data Collection

 ![SNORKELLING GROUP AT HHW](https://user-images.githubusercontent.com/58210744/80579151-21ebe500-8a3c-11ea-88cc-8fb528878877.jpeg "Our DIY Droner group collecting Coral Images at Hoi Ha Wan marine reserve in Sai Kung, Hong Kong")